-Like the flour and sugar in a well-stocked pantry, assets are the ingredients that are added in specific portions into your investing recipe.
-Rather than looking at individual stocks, Portfolio Charts focuses on low-cost index funds that track a wide variety of popular indices.
-Each index tracks hundreds or even thousands of securities, so a thoughtful investor can diversify their portfolio quite well by purchasing just a few index funds with minimum effort required.
+Like the flour and sugar in a well-stocked pantry, assets are the ingredients that are added in specific portions into your portfolio recipe.
+Rather than looking at individual stocks, Portfolio Charts focuses on low-cost index funds that track a wide variety of popular assets.
+Each index contains hundreds or even thousands of securities, so a thoughtful investor can diversify their portfolio quite well by purchasing just a handful of funds.

-Perhaps most importantly, I’ve done my best to list a variety of index funds that best track the described asset.
+Perhaps most importantly, each asset page includes a list of real-world index funds in a variety of different home countries that accurately track each asset.
 These are the funds you’ll need to purchase when it comes time to build your own portfolio.
 If that’s something that interests you but you’re not sure how it all works, here is a good place to start.

 While I’ve taken great care to curate the funds listed for each asset, I do not promote any specific funds and I receive no money for listing them.
 The list is not comprehensive and there may be other funds not shown that are also good options.
 Also, it’s entirely possible some of the ones shown may not be an exact match for each index.
 Please don’t take my word for it, and always thoroughly research any fund before you buy.

 Always do your own research when selecting a fund to invest your own money.
 I am not a financial adviser, and the information here is for educational purposes only.

 If you spot an error, know of a fund that you think belongs on the list, want to see a new asset added to the site, or know of some good sources for data prior to 1970, please feel free to contact me.
 My hope is to make this section as helpful and accurate as possible.